Emmanuel802/BUTTON_STYLING/README.md

 ## My Understanding

-I did more than I was required to do, so that I can have a better understanding of how I can manupulate the same properties but, have a diffrent effect on each button.
-I now sort of have an understanding of pseudo elements and webkit properties work and I would want to do more research and practices to have further understanding.
+I did more than what was required to gain a better understanding of how to manipulate the same properties while achieving different effects on each button.
+I now have a basic understanding of how pseudo-elements and @keyframes work.
+I would like to do more research and keep practicing to deepen my understanding further.